HENRYMARTIN5/odsearcher/README.md

                         Disable the sanity filter (eg. no trailers, no sample files, no node_modules on seedboxes, etc.)
   --force-format FORCE_FORMAT
                         Force the format of the file (eg. mkv, mp4, avi, etc.)
+  --require-https       Filter out results that do not use HTTPS (stay safe out there!)
   --eye-only            Only search the-eye.eu.
 Useful if you're looking for something specific and don't want to wait for the other sites to search.
   -n, --no-eye          Do not search the-eye.eu.
 Generally useful if you're constrained by disk space, since the index alone is 3gb.
   --eye-no-nonpiracy    Do not perform a search of the-eye's non-piracy database